Middlesex County Divorce

 In many cases, even in contested matters, it is possible to negotiate a settlement that will work for both parties, before the judge issues a final decision.
 There are many opportunities before trial to persuade your soon-to-be ex-spouse of your position, or to achieve some type of compromise.
 Uncontested divorces can proceed to a final hearing quickly if the marriage has lasted at most five years, the spouses have written and signed a property settlement agreement, there is no dispute about how much the spouses make or how much their assets are worth, and there are no disagreements related to parenting time or child custody.Explore Your Options with a Divorce Lawyer in Middlesex County

 At Goldstein Law Group, our Middlesex County divorce attorneys have a sophisticated practice that assists individuals seeking a divorce and trying to resolve complex related issues.
 Our attorneys can negotiate to settle as many points of contention as possible before trial, while preparing for any hearings that may be needed.
 We maintain our main office in Metuchen.
-Contact us at 732-967-6777 or via our online form for a free consultation with a family law attorney.
+Contact us at 732-967-6777 or via our online form for a Free 10 Minute Case Evaluation* with a family law attorney.